 Google Chrome – Current Chrome versions (5.0.375.55) support Ogg Theora and H.264 video, and development versions also support WebM, making it the only browser to support all three.
 Users can try the development versions through Google’s Early Release Channels.

 Opera – The current Windows and Mac version of Opera (10.53) has support for Ogg Theora video.
 Linux users must download the beta version of 10.53 to get support.
 10.54 will support WebM video.
-Users can download the development versions to try it.
+Users can download the latest version to try it.